-Applying for a Parentage Order in Western Australia
+Applying for a Parentage Order Western Australia

 After a baby is born through a Western Australian surrogacy arrangement, a Parentage Order is required to transfer parentage from the surrogate and her partner to the intended parents.